OzRib/NiceEvaluation/README.md

 The project has builded with React.js, React Native, PHP and Ruby.
 I have used shell scripts to test archives links and to install the project in server.

-# Why is have builded?
+# What is the purpose of this creation?
-This project have builded because a great work in  my computer course.
+This project has been built as a school project.
 The teacher requested me to do an evaluation generator system and I thougth to do it with the tecnologies I know.
 This is the result☺️ ❤️

-# In bellow, screenshots of website
+# Screenshots of website below

 ![login](https://github.com/OzRib/NiceEvaluation/blob/master/screenshots/login.png)
 ![generate](https://github.com/OzRib/NiceEvaluation/blob/master/screenshots/generate.png)